-How to Productize Your Writing and Make More Money
+How to Productize Your Writing & Make More Money

 When you think about making money with your books do you think about selling books to online and brick-and-mortar stores?
 It’s worth pointing out that while distribution is wide, royalties can be paltry.
 So don’t stop there, be everywhere!
 You can sell your book for greater profits by going direct.
 And you can make even more money by productizing your book.